rage/java-programming/data/part-11/1-class-diagrams.md

 <!-- Abstraktien luokkien perintä toimii lähes samalla tavalla.
 Abstraktit luokat kuitenkin merkitään luokkakaavioon siten, että luokan nimen yläpuolella lukee `<<abstract>>`.
 Tämän lisäksi luokan nimi ja luokassa määritellyt abstraktit metodit kuvataan kursiivilla. -->
 Inheritance of abstract classes is described almost the same way as regular classes.
 However we add the description `<<abstract>>` above the name of the class.
-The name of the class and its abstract methods are also written in cursive.
+The name of the class and its abstract methods are also written in italics.

 <!-- <img src="../img/diagrams/luokkakaavio-abstraktit.png" /> -->